MbareteBot/2020-2021-Public/README.md

 - Robot: Includes all the code our team uses for the robot in the current FLL Replay 2020-2021 Season
 	- Features:
 		- An odometry system to keep track of the robot
-		- A PID system implementation
+		- A PID system
+		- Custom visual interface on the ev3 brick

 - FLL App: This is an App for every cassual FLL participant

-Please, help us improve our code by sending us some feedback and possible suggestions.
+Please, help us improve our code by sending us some feedback and possible suggestions at mbaretebot@gmail.com :)

-Our email: mbaretebot@gmail.com :)